 Credit: Bart Nagel

-Thank you for your question,
+Thank you for your question, and good luck.

 Ellen Moir is a veteran bilingual teacher who is focused on the challenges faced by new teachers as well as on the needs of those with long careers in education.
 She is also the executive director of the New Teacher Center, at the University of California at Santa Cruz, a resource for educator-induction research, policy, and practice.

 Bewitched?
 Bothered?
 Bewildered?
 Ellen Moir is here to help.
 Write her at email@example.com, and please include your name, affiliation, and contact information.